UKCloud/documentation/articles/shared/shared-how-license-red-hat.md

 6. Fill in the Service Request form, making sure to provide the following information in the **Additional Details** field:

-    - The date you want to use your own licencing from
+    - The date you want to use your own licensing from

-    - Whether you want your own licencing to affect specific VMs, specific VDCs or all of your VMs under your organisation
+    - Whether you want your own licensing to affect specific VMs, specific VDCs or all of your VMs under your organisation

 7. When you're done, click **Review & Submit**.